scalar-labs/scalar-kubernetes/docs/RestoreDatabase.md

 #### Steps

 1. Create a backup
-   1. Select the mid-time of paused duration as the restore point.
+   1. Select the mid-time of paused duration as the restore point
    1. Restore with PITR of table A to another table B
    1. Take a backup of the restored table B (assume the backup is named backup B)
    1. Remove table B